Imagine we open the borders and you, as a citizen, can live anywhere in the world. Where would you move?

-Now you, as a citizen, have your choice to live in any city in the world—where would you live?
-Maybe you’d pick someplace that was safe, or affordable.
-Perhaps someplace with good jobs, access to the outdoors, maybe a vibrant culture.
-If you want a good education you might pick someplace where that is affordable.
-If you have children you might move someplace with subsidized childcare.
-If you’re an entrepreneur or about to retire, you might want access to free healthcare.
+Maybe you’d pick someplace safe or affordable.
+Perhaps you’d move somewhere with good jobs, access to the outdoors, maybe with a vibrant culture.
+If you want a good education you might pick a country where that is affordable.
+If you have children, you might move where you can get subsidized childcare.
+If you’re an entrepreneur or about to retire, you might want access to a good economy or free healthcare.

-Personally, I think the best working model we have for good government comes from the Nordic countries, as outlined in the book The Nordic Theory of Everything.
-The Nordic countries subsidize childcare, education, and healthcare so that every individual has the opportunity to thrive, and I’d love to move to a country that invests in their people the way they do.
-It’s no wonder the Nordic countries are often called the happiest place to live!
+Personally, I think the best working model we have for government comes from the Nordic countries, as outlined in the book The Nordic Theory of Everything.
+The Nordic countries subsidize childcare, education, and healthcare so that every individual has the opportunity to thrive, and I’d love to move to a country that invests in its people the way they do.
+It’s no wonder the Nordic countries are often called the happiest places to live!

 We could prevent war

-This could have the additional benefit of stifling authoritarian governments—because if citizens aren’t treated well, they could just leave.
+This could stifle authoritarian governments, because if citizens aren’t treated well, they could just leave.

 To some extent, this already happens.
-As of 2020, 17.9 million people have left India, 11.1 million have left Mexico, 10.8 million have left Russia, and 10.5 million have left China—and if the borders were open, those numbers would likely be way higher.
-Are any of us surprised that those are the countries most people are leaving?
+As of 2025, 17.9 million people have left India, 11.2 million have left Mexico, 10.8 million have left Russia, and 10.5 million have left China.
+Are any of us surprised that those are the countries people leave the most?

 These countries aren’t just losing people, they are losing money.
-Henley & Partners, which tracks the movements of 150,000 high-net-worth individuals, predicts Russia will lose 15,000 multi-millionaires in 2022, more than any other country.
-China is close behind and set to lose 10,000, India will lose 8,000, and Hong Kong will lose 3,000—that’s millions of dollars in tax revenue going elsewhere.
+Henley & Partners, which tracks the movements of 150,000 high-net-worth individuals, says China lost 15,200 multi-millionaires in 2024, more than any other country.
+India was third, losing 4,300, while Russia lost another 1,000.

-And all of that is despite the fact that immigration is extremely difficult right now.
+And this is despite the fact that immigration is extremely difficult to do right now.
 How many more people would migrate if the borders were open?
 And how much more would countries like Georgia benefit if they were able to start earning tax dollars from their new, even transient citizens?
 “In the war for talent, countries that offer the most hassle-free migration will get the edge,” Parag Khanna says in his book Move: Where People Are Going for a Better Future.
 “And make no mistake what they mean by talent: youth.”

 What would happen to Russia if it lost all of its citizens?
 Including its high-earning ones?
 And it’s youth?
-And probably its military?
+And probably it’s military?
 (200,000 more citizens left when Russia announced conscription.)
-Well, they probably wouldn’t have an economy, and they wouldn’t really be in a position to fight a war.
-They might have one wildly swinging person left and some elderly supporters, but without a young, professional workforce the country would crumble, becoming impoverished and destitute even as its neighboring countries boom.
+Well, they probably wouldn’t have an economy, and they wouldn’t be in a position to fight a war.
+They might have one wildly swinging person left and some elderly supporters, but without a young, professional workforce, the country would crumble, becoming impoverished and destitute even as its neighboring countries boom.

 “A hypothetical world in which each person could choose only one citizenship would be deeply embarrassing for the nationalist leaders in Turkey, Russia, and Brazil, given how keen their youth are to abandon ship,” Khanna says.

-Even countries with a high prevalence of terrorism would quickly run out of people to terrify if those citizens were free to flee elsewhere.
-I could even see an NGO emerge that would transport people out of bad and dangerous environments to much better ones.
-The good countries might even fund it so they could attract more citizens, earn more income, and become even more wealthy.
+Countries with a high prevalence of terrorism would quickly run out of people to terrify if those citizens fled elsewhere.
+NGOS could even emerge to transport people out of bad and dangerous environments to much better ones.
+Good countries could even fund them so they could attract more citizens, earn more income, and become even wealthier.

 We could make every country utopian